frankleitelemoscosta/The_Walking_in_Matrix/README.md

-of vector and attributions to the matrix, what happened is that at each stage this the function is open the counter stop where start other matrices, and this way ever access this function the matrix will fill in with new numbers, and this function be in between lines 55 at 67.
+of vector and attributions to the matrix, what happened is that at each stage this the function is open the counter stop where start other matrices, and this way ever access this function the matrix will fill in with new numbers, and this function be in between lines 55 at 67in the file "matriz.c".
 </p>

 <p style = "text-align = justify">